 Old Quebec is equally as charming in both the winter and summer months.
 There’s something even more enchanting when Quartier Petit-Champlain is covered with a light dusting of snow.
 In December, the Christmas decorations adorn the buildings and homes all around town.
 Once the Quebec Winter Carnival arrives, you’ll also find freshly carved ice sculptures around town.

 Historic Old Quebec in winter is such a magical place, and it is one great reason to plan your Quebec City winter holiday.
 Grab your camera and take a stroll around Old Quebec in the winter for a magical experience.
+Place Royale is another spot in Old Quebec that you can’t miss.
 Check out my photo essay: Christmas in Old Quebec.

 Montmorency Falls in the Winter